Floraaah/theory-lab/philosophical-structure-notes/philosophical-axes-after-the-third-rupture.md

 ---

-## VII.
-Appendix — Multiplicity of Philosophical Coordinates
+## Appendix A. Multiplicity of Philosophical Coordinates

 Different systems may occupy identical positions on these axes yet diverge in syntax, semantics, or trajectory.